Revision Surgery for Spine Deformity In Adults: An Overview

 When patients with spinal deformities such as scoliosis and kyphosis are carefully screened and prepared, surgical treatment results in significant relief of pain and fatigue, as well as cosmetic improvement.
-But in a small number of cases, additional intervention may be necessary.
+But in a small number of cases, additional intervention (revision spine surgery) may be necessary.

 • Instrumentation that has loosened or pulled away from the bone

-• Radiculopathy, or nerve pain associated with acute nerve compression in the spine, either from parts of the spine (disk, ligament, or bone) or from the previously placed implants
+• Radiculopathy, or nerve pain associated with acute nerve compression in the spine, either from parts of the spine (disc, ligament, or bone) or from the previously placed implants

-• Stenosis, or leg heaviness and walking limitation associated with chronic nerve compression in the spine, typically from disk degeneration, ligament hypertrophy, and bone spur formation
+• Stenosis, or leg heaviness and walking limitation associated with chronic nerve compression in the spine, typically from disc degeneration, ligament hypertrophy, and bone spur formation

 • Infection in the bone or around the instrumentation